-- While small installations can run on systems with only a few GB of physical RAM, increasing RAM is important for GemStone performance. - ▶ Adequate free disk space on the machine's boot partition beyond other system needs.
+- While small installations can run on systems with only a few GB of physical RAM, increasing RAM, and so allowing a larger Shared page cache, is important for GemStone performance. - ▶ Adequate free disk space on the machine's boot partition beyond other system needs.